 However, if a keyword has a significant spike in the summer months (bathing suits, for example), then you would want to plan to write seasonal website content or plan a seasonal advertising campaign to target the keyword.
 SEMrush lets you see exactly when certain keywords are becoming more popular thus informing you of when is the optimal time for you to target.

-- Keyword Difficulty: an estimation of how easy it would be to rank your website on the first page for the keyword
+- Keyword Difficulty: an estimation of how easy it would be to rank your website on the first or second page for the keyword

 - CPC: the average minimum price that advertisers pay for a user’s click on an AdWords ad that popped up for a given keyword.
 If you’re in a database where the country uses another form of currency, open the drop down and choose your currency.

 If you are running or considering launching AdWords or Bing Ads campaigns, a keyword’s CPC can help you understand which keywords are worth bidding on.

 - CPC Distribution: the average price for a user’s click throughout different regional databases.

-- Competition: the density of advertisers bidding on this keyword for their ads.
+- Competition: the density of advertisers bidding on this keyword for their ads on the national level.
 A score of 1.00 indicates the highest level of competition, and a score of 0.00 indicates no competition.
 Although this metric refers to competitors in paid search, it can be representative of a keyword’s organic value as well.

 Having a list of metrics is helpful for initially estimating a keyword’s value.
 But the Keyword Overview report allows you to conduct even deeper keyword analysis.
 Read on to learn about more features!

 Related keywords are common misspellings and topically related search phrases that trigger the most similar search results as your keyword in the search bar.
 These related keywords make for excellent keywords to target with PPC ads, as misspelled keywords generally have a lower CPC than the correctly spelled keyword.